sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Relationship management

-_The ability of the TRE organisation to maintain engagement with its customers, stakeholders and other interested parties._
+_All activities aimed at ensuring a continuous level of engagement is maintained between the organisation and its customers, stakeholders & other interested parties._

 ### Stakeholder relationships